 - In a call of the function

-range()with three parameters, the first parameter is the start value, the second one is the stop value and the third value is the step size.
+range()with three arguments, the first parameter is the start value, the second one is the stop value and the third value is the step size.
 For example,

 range(5, 15, 2)returns a range object containing the following values: 5, 7, 9, 11, 13.
 As you can see, the range starts with the start and then it adds the step value as long as the values are less than the stop value.